chrisgleissner/spring-batch-rest/README.md

 ### See it in Action

-To see `spring-batch-rest-api` in action, run
+To see `spring-batch-rest-api` in action, first install Java 8 or 11 as well as Maven, then run
 ```text
 mvn install -Dmaven.test.skip; java -jar example/api/target/*.jar
 ```